Neighborhoods of Oklahoma City: Lincoln Terrace

 The Lincoln Terrace neighborhood, is a historic and diverse neighborhood in northeast Oklahoma City, located on either side of Lincoln Blvd just south of the Oklahoma State Capitol and north of Oklahoma Health Center.
 Lincoln Terrace was designated as a Historic Preservation District in 1974.
 Many of the homes were built in the 1920s.
 Many of the homes are large two-story houses with spacious interiors, spiral staircases, two to three fireplaces and an abundance of windows.
 Architecture ranges from Colonial to French and Spanish styles.
 Many famous individuals have lived in the neighborhood, Senator Robert S. Kerr and Governor Roy Turner are a few notables.
+The neighborhood was also the home of the Oklahoma City MVS (Mennonite Voluntary Service) house from about 1965–1989 at 504 NE 16th Street (today the location of Joy Mennonite Church).

 The Lincoln Terrace Neighborhood Association is aimed at strengthening the beauty, character and friendliness of the neighborhood.

 Northwest

 NW Expressway / Belle Isle Corridor

-Mayfair and Belle Isle are a pair of middle class, mid-century neighborhoods surrounded by Penn Square Mall and Integris - Baptist Medical Center.
-Penn Square Mall is one of Oklahoma's most upscale shopping malls.
-Also nearby is Lake Hefner, a favorite spot for bikers and joggers, with a trail system around the entire municipal reservoir.
-The entire area is located within Oklahoma City limits.
+Mayfair and Belle Isle are a pair of neighborhoods built in the 1950’s and 1960’s located near several major employers such as Penn Square Mall and INTEGRIS Baptist Medical Center.
+The core of Belle Isle, Wilemans Belle Isle, is located just west of Penn Square, north of Northwest Expressway, east of Villa, and south of 63rd Street.
+Mayfair is located south of Northwest Expressway, flanking both sides of May Avenue between Interstate 44 and Northwest Expressway.